nermalcat69/nermalcat69/README.md

 ### 🥪 Programming & Tools

-Primarly I work with Typescript, Golang, Php, Ruby, Bash, C and Elixir but still exploring Rust at the moment.
-Other than that i work with a lot of frameworks and libraries for different usecases at the moment.
+Primarily, I work with TypeScript, Golang, PHP, Ruby, Bash, C, and Elixir, I am also exploring Rust at the moment.
+Additionally, I work with many frameworks and libraries for different use cases.

 For Deployments I stick with [Zerops](https://zerops.io), [Cloudflare Pages](https://pages.cloudflare.com) and [SST](https://sst.dev/).